Freeman Dyson: Dyson sphere

 Dyson conceived that such structures would be clouds of asteroid-sized space habitats, though science fiction writers have preferred a solid structure: either way, such an artifact is often called a Dyson sphere, although Dyson used the term "shell".
 Dyson said that he used the term "artificial biosphere" in the article to mean a habitat, not a shape.
 The general concept of such an energy-transferring shell had been created decades earlier by science fiction writer Olaf Stapledon in his 1937 novel Star Maker, a source which Dyson credited publicly.

 Freeman Dyson was interviewed by Robert Wright in 2003 and the Dyson Sphere topic was broached.
 In response he stated that the paper he wrote on this concept was intended to be a joke and had nothing to do with work.
 He added that it amused him that he had become famous only for the things he didn't think were serious.
-At the time of writing, this interview is available on YouTube (here).

 Dyson tree

 Dyson also proposed the creation of a Dyson tree, a genetically engineered plant capable of growing inside a comet.
 He suggested that comets could be engineered to contain hollow spaces filled with a breathable atmosphere, thus providing self-sustaining habitats for humanity in the outer Solar System.

-Plants could grow greenhouses… just as turtles grow shells and polar bears grow fur and polyps build coral reefs in tropical seas.
+Plants could grow greenhouses... just as turtles grow shells and polar bears grow fur and polyps build coral reefs in tropical seas.
 These plants could keep warm by the light from a distant Sun and conserve the oxygen that they produce by photosynthesis.
 The greenhouse would consist of a thick skin providing thermal insulation, with small transparent windows to admit sunlight.
-Outside the skin would be an array of simple lenses, focusing sunlight through the windows into the interior… Groups of greenhouses could grow together to form extended habitats for other species of plants and animals.
+Outside the skin would be an array of simple lenses, focusing sunlight through the windows into the interior...
+Groups of greenhouses could grow together to form extended habitats for other species of plants and animals.